harryganz/harryganz.github.io/_posts/2025-10-26-surface-linux.md

 **Neovim:**

-Getting NeoVim working was basically the same as on any linux device.
+Getting NeoVim working was basically the same as on any Linux device.
 There was some pain in downloading all the dependencies for the various languages I use (Ruby is always a pain), but once I got them installed, the LSPs worked as expected and without any noticeable lag.
 [Here is a link to my NeoVim config](https://github.com/harryganz/nvim), if you are interested.